 Saturday 30 January 6:30pm – Monday 1 February 6:30pm (GMT) – available to watch (UK only)

-Sunday 31 January at 1:00pm – Director Shireen Seno will join us live from Manilla, Philippines, in conversation with Philippa Lovatt, a specialist in Southeast Asian and East Asian Cinemas
+Sunday 31 January at 1:00pm – Director Shireen Seno in conversation with Dr Philippa Lovatt, specialist in Southeast Asian and East Asian Cinemas

-Closed captions will be available for both the film and the live conversation
+Closed captions available for both the film and the live conversation

-A PDF transcript of the discussion will be available on request
+A PDF transcript of the discussion is available on request

 Directed by Shireen Seno